Isomaltooligosaccharide: Regulatory information

 IMO and other oligosaccharides have long been approved in China and Japan.
 In Japan, IMO has been on the list of Foods for Specified Health Use (FOSHU) for more than 10 years.
 In 2002, over 50% of the FOSHU foods in Japan incorporated oligosaccharides as the functional component.
 The list includes many types of foods: soft drinks and other beverages, frozen yogurt, confectionery products, sweeteners, cookies, coffee drink mixes, bread, tofu, chocolate, and soup mixes.
 IMO has been imported into the United States for the last few years but has never been manufactured there or formally approved by the FDA.
 In 2009, a Canadian-based company, BioNeutra, received FDA-GRAS and Health Canada approval for IMO.
-The European Food Safety Agency (EFSA) recently authorized xylo‐oligosaccharides (XOS) as a novel food (NF) pursuant to Regulation (EU) 2015/2283.
+In 2018, BioNeutra filed a petition to the American FDA to have IMOs added to the dietary fiber list, but were denied.
+Under the 2016 FDA guidance, to be labeled "dietary fiber," two criteria must be met: non-digestible by human enzymes and proven physiological benefit (e.g., fermentation, blood sugar moderation), the first of which IMO failed to meet..
+In the European Union, IMO is authorised as a novel food (NF) pursuant to Regulation (EU) 2015/2283.

 Commercial availability

 IMO is commercially manufactured mostly in China and Japan.
 However, most of this product is consumed locally or exported to neighboring Asian countries.
 In Japan, Meiji Dairies (Meiji Food Company) is one of the biggest IMO producers.
 IMO is marketed under several trade names like IMO-900 and IMO-800.
 Being a novel food ingredient, there wasn't a producer of IMO in North America and Europe until BioNeutra North America, Inc. began to manufacture this product with the VitaFiber IMO trademark, which was approved for use in Canada by Health Canada in 2012.
 US-based companies have also been producing other kinds of oligosaccharides, like GOS, FOS, and XOS.